Sevenmachines “Success is easiest to protect, and hardest to reinvent.”

-As seen over many years working with teams and across larger groups, success is largely down to the culture, relationships, personal and between teams, and the positive collaborations that develop.
-Notably, the common complaints in 1:1s, and the things that impede technical success and the happiness levels of people working within the business, are down to the consequences of bad relationships or inter-personal attitudes.
+When focusing on technology and its ever more advanced possibilities, it’s easy to forget that organisations, and the way they work and function, are still very human.
+Creativity, and what is created, is driven by the friendships and frictions between people.
+Over many years working with teams and across larger functions I’ve seen how success is down to the culture and relationships, and the positive collaborations that develop.
+The common complaints I’ve heard in 1:1s, and what impedes technical progress and the happiness levels of people within the business, are the result of bad relationships and inter-team attitudes.

 Code, code, code!!